 Do you know what to do as a leader when you're suddenly under fire?
 Here's a guide from someone who led in a real firefight.

-Great leadership seems easy when things are good and everybody's happy.
-When times grow tough, however, a leader's true colors are revealed.
+Great leadership seems easy when things are good and everyone's happy.
+However, when times grow tough, a leader's true colors are revealed.

 As bullets whizzed by him for the first time, Swanson says he was very much afraid.
 However, he realized he had to subdue his fear because his soldiers were looking to him for clues as to how they should react.